Leafwing-Studios/Emergence/design/src/player-actions/intent.md

 Additionally, many organisms have a class of [genetic upgrade](../research/genetics.md) that improves or modifies how abilities influence that strain of the organism.

-Similarly, some organisms will have genetic upgrades that will improve your intent generation, cost to use or capacity in a fashion that scales with the number of living organisms of that type.
+Similarly, some organisms will have genetic upgrades that interact with various abilities.
-These organisms serve as part of the hive mind's extended nervous system, increasing its capacity to sense, focus and reason.
+Critically, these are never global: for example, organisms that increase your rate of generation or cap or unlock new abilties are forbidden.
+Instead, these upgrades are local: they only affect themselves or the nearby area.
+For example, upgrades that:

+- cause abilities to affect nearby enemy organisms instead
+- cause organisms of this strain to go dormant until the next rainfall
+- double the duration of all abilties used in a 3 tile radius

+are all within the design space.
+These have a lower balance risk, require more careful planning and increase the potential for [creativity](../high-level/creative-automation.md) due to their reduced flexibility.